OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/tests/test-pruning-outgoing-relation-absent.md

 - The node "source" has an outgoing relation "relation" to node "target".
 - The node default condition mode "outgoing" is used.
-- Thus, there is no cycle.
+- Thus, there is no circle.

 - "relation" is absent
 - Thus, "source" is absent